Latest updated 19/3 2023

 In Germany and Austria, the brass playing culminated in the late Romanticism.
 According to that period, the sound was dark, with f-horn and trumpets with rotating valves, and based on playing together.
 Around 1900 the Germans were regarded as the leading orchestral brass players.
 When at that time people started to create orchestras in the USA, it was necessary to import qualified musicians, and as a rule, they were string players from Russia, woodwind players from France and brass players from Germany.
 Since that time, the sound in Germany has changed to a bit lighter one.
 In the Berlin Philharmonic Orchestra and the Vienna Philharmonic Orchestra, they still keep the old sound tradition by playing on the old instruments or replicas

-Fig.65 STEFAN SCHULTZ has been a bass trombone player in the Berlin Philharmonic Orchestra since 2002.
-For a very long time solo playing on a bass trombone was something for “Americans”, but that has changed since the popularity of Stefan Schultz as a soloist.
+– has been a bass trombone player in the Berlin Philharmonic Orchestra since 2002.
+For a very long time solo playing on a bass trombone was something for “Americans”, but that has changed since.
+Among other things, because of the popularity of Stefan Schultz as a soloist.
 Photo: Jarek Raczek.

-Fig.66 THE FRENCH TRUMPET PLAYER PIERRE THIBAUD 1929 – 2004, was known as a soloist, 1st trumpet player in Karl Richter’s orchestra, “the” 1st trumpet player at recordings of Baroque music with the Berlin Philharmonic Orchestra and a popular teacher, for instance at the Parisian Conservatoire.
+He was known as a soloist, principal trumpet in Karl Richter’s orchestra, ptincipal trumpet at recordings of Baroque music with the Berlin Philharmonic Orchestra and a popular teacher, for instance at the Parisian Conservatoire.

 Since the 19th century, the instrumental standard in France was very high, and already at that time focused on the skill of the musician playing solo.
 That is the reason that French brass instruments had a small bore, a light sound, an intense vibrato, and the trumpets always had pump valves.
 When one of the solo trumpet players in the Parisian Opera in the 1950ies for the first time played on a trumpet with a medium bore, was the comment from his colleague: “are we going to play the flugelhorn?”